T. S. Eliot: Literary criticism

 Eliot also made significant contributions to the field of literary criticism, and strongly influenced the school of New Criticism.
 He was somewhat self-deprecating and minimising of his work and once said his criticism was merely a "by-product" of his "private poetry-workshop".
 But the critic William Empson once said, "I do not know for certain how much of my own mind [Eliot] invented, let alone how much of it is a reaction against him or indeed a consequence of misreading him.
 He is a very penetrating influence, perhaps not unlike the east wind."

 In his critical essay "Tradition and the Individual Talent", Eliot argues that art must be understood not in a vacuum, but in the context of previous pieces of art.
 "In a peculiar sense [an artist or poet] ... must inevitably be judged by the standards of the past."
 This essay was an important influence over the New Criticism by introducing the idea that the value of a work of art must be viewed in the context of the artist's previous works, a "simultaneous order" of works (i.e., "tradition").
 Eliot himself employed this concept on many of his works, especially on his long-poem The Waste Land.

 Also important to New Criticism was the idea—as articulated in Eliot's essay "Hamlet and His Problems"—of an "objective correlative", which posits a connection among the words of the text and events, states of mind, and experiences.
-This notion concedes that a poem means what it says, but suggests that there can be a non-subjective judgment based on different readers' different—but perhaps corollary—interpretations of a work.
+This notion concedes that a poem means what it says, but suggests that there can be a non-subjective judgement based on different readers' different—but perhaps corollary—interpretations of a work.